WrichikBasu/AudioFocusController/README.md

             .build();
 ```

+### 3. Handling audio focus:

-**3.**  We are almost done. **Every** time you want to start/resume playback, call `audioFocusController.requestFocus()`.
+1. We are almost done. **Every** time you want to start/resume playback, call `audioFocusController.requestFocus()`.
 If the system grants focus, the `OnAudioFocusChangeListener.resume()` method will be called.
 Note, that if the system grants delayed focus, or rejects the request, then nothing will happen.
 However, in case of a delayed request, the `resume()` method will be called once the system finally grants focus.

-**Every** time you pause playback, call `audioFocusController.abandonFocus()` so that the focus is freed and other apps can use it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Every** time you pause playback, call `audioFocusController.abandonFocus()` so that the focus is freed and other apps can use it.

-**4.** If focus is lost suddenly, then the `OnAudioFocusChangeListener.pause()` method will be called, and you should stop playback immediately.
+2. If focus is lost suddenly, then the `OnAudioFocusChangeListener.pause()` method will be called, and you should stop playback immediately.
 Do **NOT** abandon focus, because the library will do it for you when necessary.
 Note that you do not need to know whether or not you have focus, because every time you want to start playback, you will request focus, as stated in step 3 above.
 If focus is granted, you will be notified via the `resume()` method.

-If focus is restored later by the system automatically, the `resume()` method will be called.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If focus is restored later by the system automatically, the `resume()` method will be called.

-**5.** If you have passed `false` to the `AudioFocusController.Builder.setPauseWhenDucked(boolean)` method, the `OnAudioFocusChangeListener.decreaseVolume()` method will be called every time the system asks us to duck the volume.
+3. If you have passed `false` to the `AudioFocusController.Builder.setPauseWhenDucked(boolean)` method, the `OnAudioFocusChangeListener.decreaseVolume()` method will be called every time the system asks us to duck the volume.
 Once the ducking period is over, the `OnAudioFocusChangeListener.increaseVolume()` will be called.

-If you have passed `true`, then you will be paused (via `pause()`) every time the system asks us to duck, and later resumed (via `resume()`) automatically.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you have passed `true`, then you will be paused (via `pause()`) every time the system asks us to duck, and later resumed (via `resume()`) automatically.

 ### That's it!